Private medical insurance in China: How to beat the public hospital queues

 Private medical insurance, however, is being viewed by many as a faster, more direct way of overcoming these public health sector barriers without waiting for the long term effects of the Chinese government’s reforms to take place.

 Private health insurance can help people seeking medical care in China by granting them access to the private hospital system.
 Virtually all China health insurance plans use private facilities due to having next to no wait times, internationally trained staff, a high standard of service, and generally superior facilities when compared with their public counterparts.

 Why might you need health insurance?
-Because the costs associated with private facilities can still be extremely expensive.
-At a private or international hospital, people can pay between RMB 1,200 and 1,500 to visit a GP, with procedures for things like an emergency appendectomy costing as much as RMB 50,000.
-Hopeful parents should also be aware that maternity costs at a private hospital can run as high as RMB 98,000.
+Because the costs associated with private facilities can be extremely expensive.
+At a private or international hospital, people can pay between RMB 700 to RMB 2,000 to visit a general practitioner (GP), with procedures for things like an emergency surgency costing as much as RMB 700,000.
+Hopeful parents should also be aware that maternity costs at a private hospital can exceed RMB 100,000.